vmware/vSphere-machine-learning-extension/examples/helmet_object_detection/pipelines/README.md

 - Data Processing Component
 - Model Training Component

 In this example, we provide you the following Dockerfile for Data component and Train component.
+Please use the dockerfile in the notebook folder and run `docker build . -t helmet_detection_pipeline:v1` to build a image.

 ```bash
 FROM ubuntu:20.04